ICab

-iCab is a web browser for Mac OS by Alexander Clauss, derived from Crystal Atari Browser (CAB) for Atari TOS compatible computers.
+iCab is a web browser for MacOS and Classic Mac OS by Alexander Clauss, derived from Crystal Atari Browser (CAB) for Atari TOS compatible computers.
 It was one of the few browsers still updated for the classic Mac OS prior to that version being discontinued after version 3.0.5 in 2008; Classilla was the last browser that was maintained for that OS but it was discontinued in 2021.

 The downloadable product is fully functional, but is nagware—periodically displaying a dialog box asking the user to register the product, and upgrade to the "Pro" version.

 Versions

 iCab 2.9.9 supports both 68k and PowerPC Macintosh systems running System 7.5 through Mac OS 9.2.2.
 While no longer maintained, iCab 2.9.9 is still available for download and registration.

 iCab 2.9.8 runs natively on early versions of Mac OS X, but Mac OS X compatible versions of iCab 2.x are no longer officially available for download.

 iCab 3.x can run on PowerPC systems running Mac OS 8.5 through Mac OS 9.2.2, or PowerPC or Intel systems running Mac OS X 10.1 or later. iCab 3 was last updated in January 2008.

 iCab 4 was rewritten to use the Cocoa API and the WebKit rendering engine.
 It can run on PowerPC or Intel systems running Mac OS 10.3.9 or later.

 iCab 5 was released on June 12, 2012.
 It runs on Mac OS 10.5 or later.

 iCab 6 was rewritten using the new technologies in macOS Big Sur and released on October 31, 2020.
 It runs on macOS 10.13 or later.